sarathjoseph/Neural-Network/README.md

 <br/>

-The test.py was then updated with the best weights and used for final testing.
-The neural network also has a method called output_index_codes which contains the mapping for the index of the languages in the output vector.
+The test.py was then updated with the best weights and used for final testing. output_index_codes dictionary contains the mapping for the index of the languages in the output vector.